-The pediatric cancer program at UF Health Shands Children’s Hospital is ranked as one of the best programs in the nation by U.S. News & World Report., and it is the highest-ranked program in Florida.
+The pediatric cancer program at UF Health Shands Children’s Hospital is ranked as one of the best programs in the nation by U.S. News & World Report.

 There is no cancer more terrifying than one that affects our children.
 The two most common forms of cancer in children are leukemia and brain/spinal cord tumors.
 Our pediatric cancer center offers a full spectrum of services and is dedicated to delivering the highest level of care for cancer and blood problems in infants, children and adolescents, including leukemia, lymphoma, brain tumors, solid tumors, non-malignant hematology and stem cell/marrow transplant.